Lupin3000/AugmentedReality/readme.md

 | `example_10.py` | Displays a scaled video behind a circular mask created using all markers.                            |
 | `example_11.py` | Projects filled cubes on markers, merging them if the distance between markers is below a set value. |

-> In few examples you still have to specify the length or height of the ArUco markers in meters in the Python script constant: **MARKER_SIZE** (_example: 3.5cm is 0.035m_).
+> In few examples you still have to specify the length or height of the ArUco markers for constant: **MARKER_SIZE**.
+The measurement value must be provided in meters (_example: 3.5cm is 0.035_).
 >
-> Measure one of the created ArUco markers and change the values for **MARKER_SIZE** in all example files.
+> Measure one of the created ArUco markers and change the values for **MARKER_SIZE** in all required example files.
 >
 > If you change the value for **ARUCO_DICT_ID**, you need to adapt the value in all example files too.